Enalean/tuleap-documentation-en/languages/en/user-guide/gerrit.rst

 Configure the email of the administrator
 """"""""""""""""""""""""""""""""""""""""

-This step cannot be done through the web ui since the email is hard coded to ``codendiadm@my.tuleap.server.net`` which by default has no mbox and a confirmation email is sent to this address.
+By default, the admin email of your Tuleap instance is hard coded to something like ``codendiadm@my.tuleap.server.net`` which by default has no mailbox.
+This value is set in ``/etc/codendi/conf/local.inc`` under the vatiable $sys_email_admin.

+The current value of the Tuleap admin email can be found by logging-in to Tuleap as admin and going to the ``My Account`` page.
+If the value of email does not correspond to a valid mailbox then this step cannot be done via the web UI.

+From now on, we will refer to the aforementioned email as ``admin_email``.

+In essence, what this step achieves is to have matching emails for the ``admin-my.tuleap.server.net`` account on Gerrit and the Tuleap admin user that pushes content to gerrit.

 Gerrit 2.5
 ''''''''''